 Despite best efforts, delivery has been delayed by approximately twelve months.
 Based upon the Mott MacDonald Bentley construction programme, both PEPS and SBPS assets will be in use by April 2026 - a 24 month delay.
-This is confirmed in independent Assurance from Jacobs which can be found here.
+This is confirmed in independent Assurance from Jacobs.